1904 Summer Olympics: Background

+However, after St. Louis was forced to postpone its World's Fair from 1903 to 1904, it began planning athletic events that would compete directly with the Olympics in Chicago.
+The Amateur Athletic Union favored St. Louis and planned to hold its national championships at the World's Fair.
+In the meantime, Chicago's plans for a new stadium on the shore of Lake Michigan seating 75,000 met considerable opposition from local leaders, including Aaron Montgomery Ward, putting the centerpiece of Chicago's Olympic bid into question.
+On December 23, 1902, fearing that the dispute would permanently damage the Olympic movement, the IOC asked its members to approve, by a postal vote, the transfer of the Olympic Games to St. Louis.
+When the votes were tallied, IOC founder Pierre de Coubertin telegraphed the Chicago committee on February 10, 1903, to inform them that the Games had been moved.

 The Games

 Highlights

-Boxing, dumbbells, freestyle wrestling and the decathlon made their debuts.
+Boxing, dumbbells, catch wrestling (which later became freestyle wrestling), and the decathlon made their debuts.
 The swimming events were held in a temporary pond near Skinker and Wydown Boulevards, where "lifesaving demonstrations" of unsinkable lifeboats for ocean liners took place.

 One of the most remarkable athletes was the American gymnast George Eyser, who won six medals even though his left leg was made of wood, and Frank Kugler won four medals in freestyle wrestling, weightlifting and tug of war, making him the only competitor to win a medal in three different sports at the same Olympic Games.

-Chicago runner James Lightbody won the steeplechase and the 800 m and then set a world record in the 1500 m.
+Chicago runner James Lightbody won the steeplechase and the 800 m and then set a natural world record in the 1500 m.
 Harry Hillman won both the 200 m and 400 m hurdles and also the flat 400 m.
 Sprinter Archie Hahn was champion in the 60 m, 100 m and 200 m.
-In this last race, he set an Olympic record in 21.6, a record that stood for 28 years.
+In this last race, he set an Olympic record in 21.6, a natural record that stood for 28 years.
 In the discus, after American Martin Sheridan had thrown exactly the same distance as his compatriot, Ralph Rose (39.28 m), the judges gave them both an extra throw to decide the winner.
 Sheridan won the decider and claimed the gold medal.
 Ray Ewry again won all three standing jumps.

 The team representing Great Britain was awarded a total of two medals, both won by Irish athletes.
 The top non-U.S. athlete was Emil Rausch of Germany, who won three swimming events.
 Zoltán Halmay of Hungary and Charles Daniels of the United States each won two swimming gold medals.
 Galt Football Club from Canada won the gold medal in football.